Amit-IITM/tds_book/week_1.md

 		- Maybe you need to pay for it, buy it from some organization.
 		- It can include Salary of employees, attendance record, list of employees, product details, performance etc.
 		- These datasets are very organized
       -  Paid datasets, There are many organization which collects and sell data on demand.
-	      - They are more reliable and useful.
+They are more reliable and useful.
 - Personal Data
 	- very interesting and emerging field.
 	- data in you or in your devices.
 Your call log, music and video history, shopping history etc. messages, used words,
 	- only that person has full access to this data.
 	- It can include not only digital data but other data too, like habits, pen-paper journal, sleep data, food eating , everything imaginable.
-	- All apps are collecting data,
+All apps are collecting data.

 ## Lec 1.3 Type of datasets

 3 types of data sets
 - Structured
 	- Where you know the schema, Structure, fields, type are defined and there is no ambiguity and uncertainty.
-Example table in database
+Example : tables in database
 	- Schema is a must
 	- we know columns and also the type of values of data in columns
 	- sometimes Structured data also have inter-relationship, example : one common column in many tables, which works as an element of relationship..
 With help of this common column we can join all tables of whole dataset.